 Step 1: Determine what posts you need

 Posts are the backbone of your cable railing system.
 They’re sleek, unobtrusive, and provide mounting strength.
-All posts are manufactured from aluminum and finished black with our best-in-class powder coating process.
+All posts are manufactured from aluminum and finished matte black with our best-in-class powder coating process.

 You only have 5 types of posts to choose from, each of which is explained below.
 To make sure your cable rails don’t have excessive deflection when pressure is applied to the cable runs, mount posts every 4’.
 It’s important that you don’t cheat this measurement, as it may make your system out of code compliance.

 Types of Posts: